After reading this article, you may want to read a follow-up post I wrote.

 The fourth characteristic I look for is technical excellence.
 If the photographer wanted to make the image look faded, distressed, torn, or otherwise manipulated, I consider the proper execution of these as part of technical excellence.

 Note added on 12/05/2007.
 I would like to emphasize my main point as the method and tools used to encode a message into the photograph.
 As such, these tools and methods should be subservient to the image rather than dominating it.

 Unencumbered enjoyment of the art is important to me, without requiring gear set up to enjoy the art.
 So, I favor prints for fine art photography.
 A print also shows the choice the photographer has made more strongly than a slide or a digital photograph on a monitor.
 Now, this will go against those who enjoy a good slide presentation, either simply going from one to the next or a more elaborate one with effects and music.
 I will enjoy a presentation like that too, but for me, the process of setting up the gear to enjoy the art removes some of the critical choices I mentioned above, a sign of commitment to the idea and its execution.
 If a slide does not generate the desired response, keep changing it until it does, which is not an artistic choice but more or less a reactionary process.
 I appreciate the “installations” that museums have where photography may be a part.
 To me, the “installation” is the art, and photography is on the periphery.
 Further, the “show” becomes art, if it does that, which is distinctly different from looking at a single fine art print.
 (I told you I would show my biases!)

 One last thing I would like to mention, I don’t need to like a fine art photograph.
-Liking does not make it fine art, its content does.
+Liking does not make it fine art; its form, execution, and content do.
 But I fully appreciate the work displayed presenting the choices the photographer has made.
 After all, this is her or his message.